 Time-based: The second tranche for Messrs.
-Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents time-based RSUs that vested one-third on February 16, 2019 and February 16, 2019.
+Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents time-based RSUs that vested one-third on February 16, 2017 and will vest one-third each on February 16, 2018 and February 16, 2019.
 The third tranche for Messrs.
-Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents time-based PSUs that vested one-third on February 16, 2017 and will vest one-third each on February 16, 2018 and February 16, 2019.
+Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents time-based PSUs that vested one-third on February 16, 2017 and will vest one-third each on February 16, 2018.
 The fifth tranche for Messrs.
-Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents time-based RSUs that vested one-third on February 10, 2016 and one-third on February 10, 2017 and will vest the final one-third on February 10, 2018.
+Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents time-based PSUs that vested one-third on February 16, 2017 and will vest one-third each on February 16, 2018.
+The fifth tranche for Messrs.
+Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents time-based RSUs that vested one-third on February 10, 2017 and will vest the final one-third on February 10, 2018.
 The seventh tranche for Messrs.
-Hornbeck, Annessa, Harp, Giberga, and Cook represents time-based RSUs that vested one-third each on February 18, 2015, February 18, 2016 and February 18, 2017.
+Hornbeck, Annessa, Harp, Giberga, and Cook represents time-based RSUs that vested one-third on February 10, 2018.
+The seventh tranche for Messrs.
+Hornbeck, Annessa, Harp, Giberga, and Cook represents time-based RSUs that vested one-third on February 18, 2015, February 18, 2016 and February 18, 2017.
 The eighth tranche for Messrs.
-Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents time-based RSUs that vested one-third each on February 18, 2015, February 18, 2016 and February 18, 2017.
+Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents time-based RSUs that vested one-third each on February 18, 2015, Sebruary 18, 2016 and February 18, 2017.
 The eighth tranche for Messrs.
-Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents time-based RSUs that vested one-third each on February 18, 2016.
+Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents PSUs that vested on February 18, 2017.